taugust777/1D-Barotropic-QG-Model/README.md

 \frac{\partial q}{\partial t} + u \frac{\partial q}{\partial x} + \beta \frac{\partial \psi}{\partial x} = 0
 $$

-where q is the potential vorticity, u is the zonal velocity component, β is the planetary vorticity, and ψ is the streamfunction, which is related to the potential vorticity via:
+where q is the potential vorticity, u is the zonal velocity component, β is the planetary vorticity gradient, and ψ is the streamfunction, which is related to the potential vorticity via:

 $$
 q = \nabla^2 \psi